KenKundert/quantiphy/doc/examples.rst

     100000 ADA =   $8,203.00  4%   (1 ADA =     $0.08)
          Total = $218,227.10

-A more sophisticated version of `cryptcurrency
+A more sophisticated version of `cryptocurrency
 <https://github.com/KenKundert/cryptocurrency/blob/master/cryptocurrency>`_
 this example can be found on GitHub.